 The inside was all cleaned out.
 Dis-assembly did not take much time.
 I took many pictures to document the progress.
 I am sure that I will need to refer back to them during the rebuilding.

 The frame finally appeared and the old insulation and nasty stuff from the belly pan was removed.
 After 54 years the frame didn't look too bad.
 However, the frame will need some work.
 The rear cross-member was rusted out and will have to be replaced.
 The spare tire mount on the back will have to go!
 Looks cool but it adds unnecessary weight at the rear.

-After inspection the frame appears to be weak for the length of this trailer.
-It was manufactured with light weight materials to save weight but is too weak, in my opinion.
+After inspection the frame appears to be weak for this sized trailer.
+It was manufactured with light weight materials to save weight but in my opinion is too weak.